onurvarol/blog/_posts/2015-08-18-twitter-suspension.md

 [hate speech](http://www.huffingtonpost.com/entry/twitter-faces-hate-speech-backlash_us_5992f62ee4b0caa1687a6383),
 racist comments, and fake news.
 Those are the subjects that I am working on as a researcher.

-This is the view of my account when I saw my account accused of being a violator of Twitter's rules.
+This is the view of my account when it was accused of being a violator of Twitter's rules.
 It's also funny because I was just [talking]((https://news.northeastern.edu/2017/08/spotting-a-social-bot-might-be-harder-than-you-think/)) about Twitter's suspension policy couple of days ago.
 They wrote _"Identifying sophisticated bots in a systematic way has proven difficult, which is part of the reason why Twitter hasn’t done more to crack down on fake accounts.
 If the platform makes a mistake and suspends or bans a real person, it would be like a store wrongly accusing a customer of stealing.
 The ordeal might be more trouble than it’s worth."_

 <div style="text-align:center; width=100%;"><img src="{{ site.baseurl }}/images/twitter-suspension/picture1.png"></div>